 The SCRA Interest Rate – Know When and How to Calculate It!

-The SCRA or Servicemembers Civil Relief Act is a federal law that first and foremost protects military personnel who are on active duty military service from persecution in legal or financial matters while they are deployed.
+The SCRA, or Servicemembers Civil Relief Act, is a federal law that first and foremost protects military personnel who are on active duty military service from persecution in legal or financial matters while they are deployed.

 Interest Rate

-What is the SCRA?
+What is the Servicemembers Civil Relief Act?

 Before anything else, what is the SCRA exactly?

-Formerly known as the Soldiers’ and Sailors’ Civil Relief Act, the SCRA is a federal law that protects all military members from being sued or otherwise oppressed by legal means while in active duty in the service of their country and for up to a year after they complete their active military task.
+Formerly known as the Soldiers’ and Sailors’ Civil Relief Act, the SCRA is a federal law that protects all military members from being sued or otherwise oppressed by legal means while on active duty in the service of their country and for up to a year after they complete their active military task.

-Who can benefit from the SCRA?
+Who can Benefit from the SCRA?

 To qualify for SCRA protections, you must fall under one of the following categories: